 What are the symptoms of hydrocephalus?

-The symptoms of hydrocephalus vary depending on a person’s age and disease progression.
+The symptoms of hydrocephalus are different depending on your age and which disease stage you’re in.
+The most common symptoms of hydrocephalus include:

 - Increased head size and bulging soft spot in infants

 - A headache that doesn’t get better after resting or taking medication

 - Vomiting (throwing up) with little or no nausea (feeling like you’re going to throw up)